liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 By default, a user connecting from the same machine Liferay is running on can access remote services so long as that user has permission to use those services in Liferay's permissions system.
 Of course, you are not really "remote" unless you are accessing services from a different machine; but we recommend using the API in a remote manner to trigger the security checks.
 Liferay has two layers of security when it comes to accessing its services remotely.
 The first layer of security only applies to clients invoking the API using a remote protocol.
 Invoking the API using a remote protocol, without having explicit rights to both layers, results in a remote exception being thrown and access being denied to those services.
 However, if you want to invoke the API using Java invocation, skip to the the paragraph that refers to the **second layer of security**.

 The **first layer of security** that a client needs to get through in order to call a method from the service layer is *invoker IP filtering*.
 For example, you may have a batch job which runs on another machine in your network.
-This job looks in a particular shared folder on your network and uploads documents to your community's document library portlet on a regular basis, using Liferay's web services.
+This job looks in a particular shared folder on your network and uploads documents to your site's Documents and Media portlet on a regular basis, using Liferay's web services.
 To enable this batch job to get through the IP filter, the portal administrator will need to set portal properties appropriately to allow the machine access to that particular type of service.
 For example, if the batch job uses the Axis web services to upload the documents, the portal administrator would need to add the IP address of the machine on which the batch job is running to the `axis.servlet.hosts.allowed` property.
 A typical entry might look like this:

 	axis.servlet.hosts.allowed=192.168.100.100, 127.0.0.1, SERVER_IP